Need a hand? We got you!

 1. Phone Screening: This call is an opportunity for us to gather our initial impressions of you.
 During our conversation, we will be assessing your verbal communication skills and inquiring about your background and experience to determine whether you are a suitable potential candidate for The Nanny Loft.
 If you pass this screening, we will invite you to an in-person interview.

-2. In-Person Interview: During this face-to-face meeting, we will delve deeply into your personal and professional backgrounds as well as gather information regarding your current interests, needs, and expectations.
+2. Video Interview: During this face-to-face meeting, we will delve deeply into your personal and professional backgrounds as well as gather information regarding your current interests, needs, and expectations.
 We use this data to assess your viability as an appropriate candidate as well as create a full and accurate profile for our clients.
 Make no mistake—this is an intense, comprehensive evaluation and you may feel some questions are invasive.
 We model our interview process after state guidelines for assessing potential foster parents with the goal of meeting a similar standard.

-At the time of your interview, you will also be asked to complete the International Nanny Association Basic Skills Exam.
+At the time of your interview, you will also be asked to complete the Basic Skills Exam.
 In addition, we will collect the information we need to complete our background checks and inquiries (these checks will only be completed if we elect to move beyond this stage with your candidacy evaluation).

 If you pass the in-person interview, you will undergo extensive background screening including fingerprinting and drug testing.
 We are partnered with a proven, leading third-party solution providers to complete the following checks: